Skip to main content

 kubectl apply -f cilium-apf.yaml

-Create New Node Pools
+Create Node Pools

 Node Pool Selection